OZI-G-BE/Flytuner-AI/README.md

 # Flytuner AI
-a project for uploading text or pdf and using its contents to create summaries, extract topics, fact check detect plagiarism etc this project plans to  utilize chat GPT
+a project for uploading text, video,audio or pdf and using its contents to create summaries, dynamic quizzes and flash cards